MhouneyLH/quote_magician/api/README.md

 ```

 The dependencies will be zipped and uploaded to AWS Lambda.
 Use `npm install` in the directory of the lambda function to install the dependencies.

+Use `npm run package` int the directory of a lambda function to create a zip file that can be uploaded to AWS Lambda.